lsst/pipe_tasks/doc/lsst.pipe.tasks/tasks/lsst.pipe.tasks.calibrateImage.CalibrateImageTask.rst

 #.
 Match the list of stars from the two steps above, to propagate flags (e.g. ``calib_psf_candidate``, ``calib_psf_used``) from the psf stars catalog into the second, primary output catalog.

 #.
-The steps above perform several rounds of background fitting, which together are saved as the ``initial_pvi_background`` output.
+The steps above perform several rounds of background fitting, which together are saved as the ``initial_pvi_background`` output; this saved background has been calibrated to be in the same nJy units as the ``initial_pvi`` output exposure.

 #.
 Fit the :py:class:`astrometry <lsst.meas.astrom.AstrometryTask>` to a reference catalog using an :py:class:`affine WCS fitter <lsst.meas.astrom.FitAffineWcsTask>` that requires a reasonable model of the :ref:`camera geometry <section_CameraGeom_Overview>`, to produce a `SkyWcs`_ for the exposure and compute on-sky coordinates for the catalog of stars.
 The star/refcat matches used in the astrometric fit is saved as the optional ``initial_astrometry_match_detector`` catalog.